microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/item_list_children.md

 # List children

 Items with the folder resource may contain one or more child items.
 This API lists the contents of a drive or item's `children` collection using either the root folder, item ID or path.
+To list children for drives that represent a user's OneDrive for Business, insert `/me` before `/drive` in your request.
+For example, `GET /me/drive/root/children` returns the list of items in a user's OneDrive for Business.

 ### Prerequisites
 One of the following **scopes** is required to execute this API: